raspberrypilearning/club-mentoring/en/quiz1/question_3.md

   --- feedback ---
-Avoid encouraging young people to passively play video games in the Dojo.
-The Dojo is a space for creating.
+Avoid encouraging young people to passively play video games in Code Club.
+The club is a space for creating.
 Instead, ask the young person questions to draw out what kind of project they could make.

 --- /feedback ---

 - (x) "What kind of things would you like to make?
-We can look through our Project's website and see what you might like to create."
+We can look through the Code Club Project's website and see what you might like to create."

   --- feedback ---